eLearningHub/academic-project-template/README.md

 pixi r docs
 ```

-You can then find the project page and the Arxiv article in the `docs/_output` folder.
+You can then find the project page and the arXiv article in the `docs/_output` folder.

 ## Development Tasks